German court finds Iran ordered killing in Berlin, recalls ambassador

 The judges convicted two men of murder and two others of complicity in the September 1992 killing of Iranian-Kurdish leader Sadiq Sarafkindi and three colleagues.

 Presiding Judge Frithjof Kubsch said the men had no personal motive, but were following orders. ``The Iranian political leadership is responsible,″ he said, adding that its goal was to eliminate political dissidents.

-The foreign ministry statement that announced the recall of Horst Baechmann as well as the deportations said the Iranian ambassador in Bonn, Hossein Moussavian, had been summoned to explain ``the situation.″
+The foreign ministry statement that announced the recall of Horst Baechmann for consultations as well as the deportations said the Iranian ambassador in Bonn, Hossein Moussavian, also had been summoned to explain ``the situation.″

 The trial had drawn international attention because the court was considering charges that Iranian leaders directed the killings of dissidents abroad.

-State Department spokesman Nicholas Burns called the German verdict courageous.
-The Clinton administration has been trying to isolate Iran on grounds it sponsored such acts of terror, which Tehran has angrily denied.
+Washington has sought to isolate Iran on grounds that it sponsored such acts of terror, which Tehran has angrily denied.

-Germany and other European Union countries have pursued a policy of ``critical dialogue″ with Tehran the past 4 1/2 years, raising issues of terrorism and human rights while continuing relations and profitable trade.
+Germany and other European Union countries, however, have pursued a policy of ``critical dialogue″ with Tehran the past 4 1/2 years, raising issues of terrorism and human rights while continuing relations and profitable trade.